DemirHasicic/Analog-Temperature-Control-System-PCB-Design/README.md

-🔧 #Analog Temperature Control System – Two-Position (Bang-Bang) Regulation This project presents the design and implementation of a complete analog temperature regulation system using two-position (bang-bang) control logic.
-The system was realized using discrete analog components and simulated within Proteus Design Suite, followed by the development of a custom PCB layout.

-📐 #System Overview
-The objective was to develop an autonomous temperature control system capable of maintaining a setpoint temperature by actuating either a heater (resistive lamp) or a fan depending on deviations from the desired temperature range.
-The project integrates principles of analog electronics, measurement systems, control theory, and PCB design.

-🧩 #Key Components & Functional Blocks
-🔌 ##Power Supply Unit
-Designed to convert 230V AC / 50 Hz mains input into symmetrical ±12V DC outputs.

-Implemented using a step-down transformer, Graetz bridge rectifier, smoothing capacitors, and linear voltage regulators (7812).

-Ripple voltage was analyzed and minimized using appropriate capacitor and resistor sizing.

-🌡️ #Temperature Sensing – Measurement Transducer
-Utilized an NTC thermistor (NTCLE100E3103) within a Wheatstone bridge configuration.

-A reference voltage source was created using a Zener diode (1N4737A) and an LM741 op-amp configured as a voltage follower.

-The output signal, proportional to temperature variation, was used to drive the comparator.

-⚙️ #Actuator Stage – Heater and Fan Control
-Control logic executed via a relay (RTD34012F) driven by a BC141 transistor, dimensioned for saturation and cut-off operation.

-Actuation signal toggles between a 230V AC heater and a 12V DC fan, depending on the temperature relative to set thresholds.

-🧠 #Regulator – Schmitt Trigger Implementation
-A Schmitt trigger was realized using a comparator configuration of the LM741 op-amp with hysteresis thresholds tuned via resistor feedback.

-The regulator exhibits dual-threshold switching behavior, ensuring system stability and noise immunity during rapid temperature transitions.

-🧪 #Simulation & Validation
-All subsystems were independently modeled and validated in Proteus ISIS.

-Simulated oscilloscope readings confirmed expected behaviors: regulated voltage levels, ripple minimization, and correct switching action in response to thermal changes.

-The full system was integrated into a single schematic and subsequently designed as a two-layer PCB layout (including 2D and 3D views).

-🧾 #Tools & Technologies Used
-Proteus Design Suite – for circuit simulation and PCB layout

-LTSpice-like simulations (within Proteus) – for ripple and comparator waveform analysis

-Analog components only – no microcontrollers or digital logic

-PCB layout with 3D visualization – for prototyping and practical deployment

-🎯 #Outcome
-The project successfully demonstrates:

-Theoretical and practical knowledge of analog signal processing

-Design of robust, noise-immune control logic (Schmitt trigger)

-Practical power supply design with ripple suppression

-Full analog control loop implemented without microcontrollers

-Custom PCB design ready for fabrication and deployment
+# 🔧 Analog Temperature Control System – Two-Position (Bang-Bang) Regulation

+This project presents the design and implementation of a complete analog temperature regulation system using two-position (bang-bang) control logic.
+The system was developed using discrete analog components, simulated in **Proteus Design Suite**, and finalized with a custom **PCB layout**.

+---

+## 📐 System Overview

+The objective of the system is to autonomously maintain a target temperature by switching between a **heater** and a **fan** based on sensor feedback.
+The design combines analog electronics, signal conditioning, control theory, and PCB design principles, fully realized using only analog components—no microcontrollers involved.

+---

+## 🧩 Key Components & Functional Blocks

+### 🔌 Power Supply Unit
+- Converts **230V AC / 50 Hz** mains to **±12V DC** using:
+  - Step-down transformer (dual secondary)
+  - Full-bridge rectifier (Graetz configuration)
+  - Filtering capacitors (470µF electrolytic)
+  - Linear voltage regulators (**7812**)
+- Ripple analysis and smoothing capacitor dimensioning were carried out analytically and verified in simulation.

+### 🌡️ Temperature Sensing – Measurement Transducer
+- **NTC thermistor** integrated into a **Wheatstone bridge**
+- **Reference voltage** generated using:
+  - **Zener diode** (1N4737A, 7.5V)
+  - Voltage divider with potentiometer
+  - **LM741 op-amp** as voltage follower
+- Output voltage varies with temperature, used as input to the control circuit.

+### ⚙️ Actuator Stage – Heater and Fan Control
+- Actuated by a **relay (RTD34012F)** driven by a **BC141** transistor
+- Heater: connected to **230V AC**
+- Fan: powered by **12V DC**
+- Control ensures that either the heater or fan is active at any time (exclusive switching)
+- Flyback diode (1N4001) used for relay protection

+### 🧠 Regulator – Schmitt Trigger Implementation
+- **LM741-based** comparator with hysteresis
+- Implements **two-position control** by comparing temperature voltage to upper/lower thresholds
+- Adjustable hysteresis band via resistor tuning
+- Stable operation with noise immunity due to positive feedback

+---

+## 🧪 Simulation & Validation

+- All modules simulated in **Proteus ISIS** with oscilloscopic verification:
+  - DC regulation and ripple behavior
+  - Transducer linearity with respect to temperature
+  - Relay operation and switching behavior
+  - Comparator hysteresis thresholds and output logic

+- **Final schematic** integrates all components into a complete, functioning analog feedback loop for temperature regulation.

+---

+## 🧾 Tools & Technologies Used

+- 🎛️ **Proteus Design Suite** (ISIS + ARES)
+- 🧠 **LM741** operational amplifiers
+- 🌡️ **NTCLE100E3103** NTC thermistor
+- 🔌 **7812** linear voltage regulators
+- ⚙️ **Relay RTD34012F**
+- 🧲 **BC141** NPN transistor
+- 🔩 Zener diode, potentiometers, LED indicators
+- 🧾 2D and 3D PCB design with component layout visualization

+---

+## 🎯 Outcome

+This project successfully demonstrates:

+- Theoretical and practical knowledge of analog electronics
+- Analog implementation of a temperature control loop
+- Ripple reduction and power supply design
+- Functional separation between sensing, regulation, and actuation
+- Design-for-manufacture approach through custom PCB development

+---

+## 🧑‍🔬 Author & Context

+This project was completed as part of the **"Praktikum Elektrotehnike i Elektronike"** course
+🎓 Faculty of Electrical Engineering, University of Sarajevo
+🧑‍🎓 **Student:** Demir Hasičić
+🧑‍🏫 **Mentor:** Prof. Dr. Abdulah Akšamović
+📅 **Date:** June 2021